North Carolina feeling effects from nationwide liquor shortage

 One place they stop at is Southern Spirits, what Podrebarac and his staff call “Charlotte’s best-kept secret”.

-Podrebarac says it’s all thanks to his customers and “some of the best managers”.
+Podrebarac said it’s all thanks to his customers and “some of the best managers.”

 “Currently we’re fully stocked, and everything is really solid,” he said.

-One of his liquor buyers Keith Haze says it’s not just Tito’s and tequila, but there are shortages of a lot of other spirits as well.
+One of his liquor buyers Keith Haze said it’s not just Tito’s and tequila, but there are shortages of a lot of other spirits as well.

 “We’ve never seen anything like this,” Haze said.
 Just to give you a most recent example, I turned in a purchase order of 42 items 27 of them were out of stock.
 This is all new, I’ve been doing this for 18 years and there have been shortages of an item but not situations in every category basically.”